 Yes, babies younger than 1 year old should not be given honey.
 Clostridium

 that cause infant botulism usually thrive in soil and dust.
 They also can contaminate some foods — honey, in particular.

 Infant botulism can cause muscle weakness, with signs like poor sucking, a weak cry, constipation, and decreased muscle tone (floppiness).

-Parents can help prevent infant botulism by not giving their baby honey or any processed foods containing honey (like honey graham crackers) until after the child's first birthday.
-Light and dark corn syrups are thought by some to also contain botulism-causing bacteria, but a link hasn't been proved.
-Be sure to check with your doctor before giving these syrups to an infant.
+Parents can help prevent infant botulism by not giving their baby honey or any processed foods containing honey (like honey graham crackers) until after their child's first birthday.
+Light and dark corn syrups might also contain botulism-causing bacteria, but a link hasn't been proved.
+Check with your doctor before giving these syrups to a baby.

 As kids get older, they can have honey because their mature digestive systems move the Clostridium bacteria spores through the body before they can cause harm.